 For example, in the figure above, the elevation field in the source data is labeled “Z”.
 To map this field to the target field “Elevation”, select “Z” from the adjacent drop down list.

 If the file you are trying to import is a 3D Shapefile (with Elevation defined), then Visual MODFLOW Flex should automatically detect this, and you should not need to map the Elevation attribute at this step.
+You can also specify a data field as the source of elevation information, if appropriate.

 Source fields that are not required, can be mapped by creating a new attribute.
 To create a new attribute, click the Add a new attribute button.
 A new row will be added to the Data Mapping table.